-- 1. Seeding. - a.
+- Seeding. - a.
 In all classes, the State Championship shall be seeded based on wild card point averages.
-The most recent point average computed through and including district competition shall be the points used. - If only two teams have identical point averages and are tied and the teams have played each other, the team that won the contest or the majority of contests between the two teams in question will get the higher seed. - ii.
+The most recent point average computed through and including district competition shall be the points used. - .
+If only two teams have identical point averages and are tied and the teams have played each other, the team that won the contest or the majority of contests between the two teams in question will get the higher seed. - ii.
 If the two teams have not played each other or if more than two teams are tied, step "iii" will be used to determine which team or teams get the higher seed. - iii.
 If two or more teams have identical wild card point averages and are tied, the team or teams playing the greatest number of games against first division teams will be selected.
 If only two teams remain after this step and the two teams tied have played each other, step "i" will be used to determine the higher seed.
 In Class A the team or teams playing the greatest number of games against first division teams in their classification will be selected. - iv.
 If a tie still exists, the team's opponents' wins and losses, counting all varsity games, will be totaled and the winning percentages calculated.
 The team whose opponents have the highest winning percentage based on this calculation will get the higher seed. - v.
 If a tie still exists, the higher seed will be decided by a coin flip in the NSAA office. - b.
 The No. 1 seed will play No. 8; No. 2 vs. 7; No. 3 vs. 6; and No. 4 vs. 5. - 2.
 Seeds are placed on the bracket using the following procedure: - a.
 Game 1 shall be the #1 seed vs. the #8 seed - b.
 Game 2 shall be the #4 seed vs. the #5 seed c.
 Game 3 shall be the #2 seed vs. the #7 seed - d.
 Game 4 shall be the #3 seed vs. the #6 seed - e.
 The higher seed shall be considered the home team throughout the tournament - 3.
 Pairings for the State Championship will be confirmed by the Association on Sunday, February 26, 2023 for the Girls' Championship and Wednesday, March 1, 2023 for the Boys' Championship. - 4.
-After the brackets are seeded and released no corrections will be made if an error is to be found on a schedule.
+The records of all schools available to the NSAA on the date of the seeding shall be used to calculate wild card averages, even if an error on the record is discovered after the fact or the NSAA imposes a forfeit.